devinsmith/rca-cambio-linux/README.md

   base/minimum system and no additional firmware/media formats.
 - On Ubuntu 22, if using Gnome on Wayland (default) the sound widget won't show, the sound settings will be disabled and you'll have no audio.
-Using Gnome on Xorg, audio works fine (to select Gnome on Xorg, click the gear at the right bottom corner after selecting your user; your choice will be remembered).
+Using Gnome on Xorg, audio works fine.
 - If your Wifi connection keeps dropping and not coming back, restart the chip service with
   `sudo modprobe -rv r8723bs ; sleep 5 ; sudo modprobe r8723bs ; sudo systemctl restart NetworkManager`.